kubevirt/monitoring/docs/runbooks/CDINoDefaultStorageClass.md

 ## Mitigation

-Create a default (Kubernetes and/or virtualization) storage class.
+Create a default storage class for Kubernetes, virtualization, or both.

 A default virtualization storage class has precedence over a default Kubernetes storage class for creating a virtual machine disk image.